ScimonCFD/LaserbeamFoam/README.md

 ## Visualising the rays in ParaView

-`laserbeamFoam` writes the individual ray beams to `VTK/rays_<TIME_INDEX>.vtk`, where `<TIME_INDEX>` is the time-step index, i.e. 1, 2, 3, etc. ParaView recognises that these files are in a sequence, so they can all be loaded
+`laserbeamFoam` writes the individual ray beams to `VTK/rays_<LASER_NAME>_<TIME>.vtk`, where `<LASER_NAME>` is the laser's name within the `laser` sub-dict of `constant/LaserProperties` and `<TIME>` is the time value.
+ParaView recognises that these files are in a sequence, so they can all be loaded together: `File` -> `Open...` -> Select `rays_..vtk`.
+As the VTK files do not store time-step information, by default, ParaView assumes the time-step size for the rays is 1 s; however, you can use the ParaView “Temporal Shift Scale” filter on the rays object to sync the ray time with the OpenFOAM model time, where the OpenFOAM time-step value (e.g.
- together: `File` -> `Open...` -> Select `rays_..vtk`.
-As the VTK files do not store time-step information, by default, ParaView assumes the time-step size for the rays is 1 s; however, you can use the ParaView “Temporal Shift Scale” filter on the rays object to sync the ray time with the OpenFOAM model time, where the OpenFOAM time-step value (e.g. 1e-5) is used as the `Scale`.
+ 1e-5) is used as the `Scale`.
+For convenience, a `VTK/rays_<LASER_NAME>.vtk.series` files is written at the end of the simulation.
+This `.vtk.series` file can be opened directly in ParaView, which loads the VTK files at the correct physical times (no need for the “Temporal Shift Scale” filter).
+Once the ray VTKs are loaded, they can be viewed by setting their colour appropriately (e.g. to black); in addition, it is often convenient to increase the "Line Width" or use the "Tube" filter.

 ## License